Ahmedfir/java-business-locations/ReadMe.md

 # java-business-locations

-Parses the files passed as parameter and extract the business logic locations.

-Outputs a json file with those locations.
+Parses the files passed as parameter and extract the business logic locations, then outputs them a json file with.

+This module has been first developed to study code naturalness captured by generative language (see https://github.com/Ahmedfir/CodeBERT-nt).
+So if you use this tool in your research, we would appreciate that you cite:

+    @article{khanfir2022codebertnt,
+      title={CodeBERT-nt: code naturalness via CodeBERT},
+      author={Khanfir, Ahmed and Jimenez, Matthieu and Papadakis, Mike and Traon, Yves Le}, journal={arXiv preprint arXiv:2208.06042},
+      year={2022}
+    }

-## runner:
+## Runner:

-`edu.lu.uni.serval.mbertloc.GetLocations`
+`edu.lu.uni.serval.javabusinesslocs.GetLocations`.

+You can see example usages of this runner in `https://github.com/Ahmedfir/cbnt`.

-## example params with input (files , (lines)) to parse and an output directory:
+## Example params with input (files , (lines)) to parse and an output directory:

 `
   -in=/PATH_TO_REPO/Cli/src/java/org/apache/commons/cli2/commandline/WriteableCommandLineImpl.java::132@133@135
   -in=/PATH_TO_REPO/Cli/src/java/org/apache/commons/cli2/WriteableCommandLine.java::47
   -in=/PATH_TO_REPO/Cli/src/java/org/apache/commons/cli2/option/ArgumentImpl.java::144
-  -out=/PATH_TO_OUT/output/mBERTlocations/f/Cli_13
+  -out=/PATH_TO_OUT/output/locations/f/Cli_13
 `

-## example params with input (files , (lines)) exclude (files , (lines)) to parse and an output directory:
+## Example params with input (files , (lines)) exclude (files , (lines)) to parse and an output directory:

 `
   -in=/PATH_TO_REPO/Cli/src/java/org/apache/commons/cli2/commandline/WriteableCommandLineImpl.java